apache/drill/_docs/connect-a-data-source/plugins/070-hive-storage-plugin.md

             }
           }

-6. If you query a Hive table using the HBaseStorageHandler, skip this step; otherwise, add the names of the ZooKeeper quorum hosts and the ZooKeeper port, for example 2181.
+6. If you do *not* query a Hive table using the HBaseStorageHandler, skip this step; otherwise, add the names of the ZooKeeper quorum hosts and the ZooKeeper port, for example 2181.

         {
           "type": "hive",